colopisalvatore/looprint/README.md

 - Click **Generate Loop File** to create the full looped print
 - Or **Generate Test File** to test only the push-off sequence
+- Or **Generate Sweep Test File** (only visible when Full Bed Sweep is enabled) to test only the sweep sequence
 - Progress bar shows processing status
 - Download the generated file when complete